 Types of Restorations

-If you live in the 48085 area schedule an appointment with our dental office to learn more about the type of restorations that are available to correct your tooth.
-At Thanasas Family Dental Care, we don’t believe that there is a one-size-fits-all-solution, but offer customized treatment plans based on the needs of each patient individually.
-This means that the restoration that works for your spouse is not necessarily the one that we will recommend for you.
+If you live in the Troy area, schedule an appointment with our dental office to learn more about the type of restorations that are available to correct your tooth.
+At Thanasas Family Dental Care, we do not believe that there is a one-size-fits-all-solution, but offer customized treatment plans based on the needs of each individual patient.
+The restoration that works for your spouse is not necessarily the one that we will recommend for you.